nimeshkadecha/Git-GitHub_notes/README.md

 > `git clone <url>` - get all files from remote to your empty folder <url of repo>

 > `git log` - Shows the history of the project.
+> `git log --oneline` - Only show the Hash and commit Message

 > `git stash` - save code without a commit
 >